 In these Booking Conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires.
 “We”, “us” and “our” means The Turquoise Holiday Company Limited.

-Special note; land only arrangementsWhere the holiday you book does not include flights arranged by us, we act only as retail agent for the operator of the services concerned.
-Your contract will be with that operator and not us.
+- We act as retail agent for our land only arrangements, they are not financially protected and your contract for them will be with the supplier(s) concerned.
 For all such bookings, all references to “we”, “us” and “our” in clauses 1, 2, 4, 5, 6 and 8 of these booking conditions mean The Turquoise Holiday Company Limited acting as agent for the operator.
 Clauses 3, 10(1) and 10(2) will not apply to such bookings.
-In addition to these booking conditions, the operator may have its own terms and conditions which will also apply to your booking, copies are available on request.
+In addition to these booking conditions, the supplier concerned may have its own terms and conditions which will also apply to your booking, copies are available on request.

 The balance of the holiday cost must be received by us not less than 10 weeks prior to departure.
 This date will be shown on the confirmation invoice.
 Reminders are not sent.